hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 BOBCAT
 ```

-This won't match 'CATCH' because the line doesn't end with 'CAT'.
+This won't match `CATCH` because the line doesn't end with `CAT`.

 ## Literal matches

 One problem you will likely run into with these above special characters is that you may want to match one.
-For example, you may want to match '.' or '?' and this is what the escape, `\`, is for.
+For example, you may want to match `.` or `?` and this is what the escape, `\`, is for.
 For example:

 ```
 grep -E "C\?TCH" catch.txt